top of page

 For dancers no experience or clogs are necessary, just a sense of rhythm and enthusiasm.
 All are welcome, male and female.
 Children over 11 years old can join but must be accompanied by an adult .

-Our happy band of musicians would welcome new members who are also welcome to find out more.
+Our band of musicians is keen to recruit new members who are also welcome to find out more.

 BACKGROUND